 College students work with the collection every semester to create unique projects.
 Here are just a few:

 Mapping Migration: Chambersburg in the 1920s – Employee records from the Roebling’s Sons Company were used to show where immigrants in the early 20th century settled in South Trenton.
 Created by Irma Qavolli in Princeton University’s Program for Community-Engaged Scholarship.

-Trenton High Class of 1924 – Using the high school yearbook “Bobashela,” Team Fishbowl (Jane Bowden, Dara Kushnir, Alex O’Connor, Aaron Chang) from The College of New Jersey’s Interactive Multimedia Design Perspectives class follows six students who have something to say.
+Trenton High Class of 1924 – Using the high school yearbook “Bobashela,” Team Fishbowl (Jane Bowden, Dara Kushnir, Alex O’Connor, Aaron Chang) from The College of New Jersey’s Interactive Multimedia Design Perspectives class followed six students who had something to say.

 D.O.R.A.
 (Digital Online Regional Atlas) – An interactive map of multiple locations in and related to Trenton created by students in the Interactive Multimedia Design Perspectives class at The College of New Jersey.